ChrisX21/Rubber-Ducky/README.md

 # Rubber-Ducky
 Arduino Pro Micro based hacking device, used to run scripts on plug in.
-Created and made by: Kristiyan Aleksiev
+Created and made by: Kristiyan Aleksiev with the support from Seytonic BadUSB code.

 This device can be used to run scripts when plugged into a computer running Windows 10.